BryceRussell/astro-bryceguy/packages/pagination/README.md

 [Tailwindcss](https://tailwindcss.com) is an easy way to style [astro-json-elements](https://github.com/BryceRussell/astro-json-element) without having to create global stylesheet or use inline styles

+## Features

+- Customize how many page numbers are shown at the start, middle, and end
+- Fully customize every elements tag, text, innerHTML, and attributes using [astro-json-element](https://github.com/BryceRussell/astro-json-element)
+- Add commas to page numbers
+- String number compatibility

 ## How to use

 __Install package:__